pagkly/Zed/Investopedia4/T-Test Definition.md

 -   A t-test is a type of inferential statistic used to determine if there is a significant difference between the means of two groups, which may be related in certain features.
 -   The t-test is one of many tests used for the purpose of [[hypothesis testing]](https://www.investopedia.com/terms/h/hypothesistesting.asp) in statistics.
 -   Calculating a t-test requires three key data values.
-They include the difference between the mean values from each data set (called the mean difference), the standard deviation of each group, and the number of data values of each group.
+They include the difference between the mean values from each data set (called the mean difference), the [[Standard Deviation|standard deviation]] of each group, and the number of data values of each group.
 -   There are several different types of t-test that can be performed depending on the data and type of analysis required.

 ## Ambiguous Test Results

 Consider that a drug manufacturer wants to test a newly invented medicine.
 It follows the standard procedure of trying the drug on one group of patients and giving a placebo to another group, called the control group.
 The placebo given to the control group is a substance of no intended therapeutic value and serves as a benchmark to measure how the other group, which is given the actual drug, responds.

-After the drug trial, the members of the placebo-fed control group reported an increase in average life expectancy of three years, while the members of the group who are prescribed the new drug report an increase in average life expectancy of four years.
+After the drug trial, the members of the placebo-fed control group reported an increase in average [[Life Expectancy|life expectancy]] of three years, while the members of the group who are prescribed the new drug report an increase in average life expectancy of four years.
 Instant observation may indicate that the drug is indeed working as the results are better for the group using the drug.
 However, it is also possible that the observation may be due to a chance occurrence, especially a surprising piece of luck.
 A t-test is useful to conclude if the results are actually correct and applicable to the entire population.

-In a school, 100 students in class A scored an average of 85% with a standard deviation of 3%.
+In a school, 100 students in class A scored an average of 85% with a [[Standard Deviation|standard deviation]] of 3%.
 Another 100 students belonging to class B scored an average of 87% with a standard deviation of 4%.
 While the average of class B is better than that of class A, it may not be correct to jump to the conclusion that the overall performance of students in class B is better than that of students in class A. This is because there is natural variability in the test scores in both classes, so the difference could be due to chance alone.
 A t-test can help to determine whether one class fared better than the other.

 ## T-Test Assumptions

 1. The first assumption made regarding t-tests concerns the scale of measurement.
 The assumption for a t-test is that the scale of measurement applied to the data collected follows a continuous or ordinal scale, such as the scores for an IQ test.
 2. The second assumption made is that of a simple random sample, that the data is collected from a representative, randomly selected portion of the total population.
-3. The third assumption is the data, when plotted, results in a normal distribution, bell-shaped distribution curve.
+3. The third assumption is the data, when plotted, results in a [[Normal Distribution|normal distribution]], bell-shaped distribution curve.
 4. The final assumption is the homogeneity of variance.
 Homogeneous, or equal, variance exists when the standard deviations of samples are approximately equal.

 ## Calculating T-Tests

 Calculating a t-test requires three key data values.
-They include the difference between the mean values from each data set (called the mean difference), the standard deviation of each group, and the number of data values of each group.
+They include the difference between the mean values from each data set (called the mean difference), the [[Standard Deviation|standard deviation]] of each group, and the number of data values of each group.

 The outcome of the t-test produces the t-value.
 This calculated t-value is then compared against a value obtained from a critical value table (called the [T-Distribution Table](http://www.sjsu.edu/faculty/gerstman/StatPrimer/t-table.pdf)).
 This comparison helps to determine the effect of chance alone on the difference, and whether the difference is outside that chance range.
 The t-test questions whether the difference between the groups represents a true difference in the study or if it is possibly a meaningless random difference.